 If selected, make sure you entered a fully qualified domain name (FQDN) or IPv6 address in the URL field.

 Note: If you select this option, the monitor will connect exclusively over IPv6.

-To complete the setup process, you must connect the monitor to an answer in order to automatically change the “up” metadata to reflect the status of the monitor.
-That is, when the tested host meets the up conditions, it will change the metadata to up=true.
+To complete the setup process, you must connect the monitor to an answer to automatically change the “up” metadata to reflect the monitor's status.
+When the tested host meets the up conditions, it will change the metadata to up=true.
 If the tested host does not meet the up conditions, the metadata is automatically changed to up=false.